rit-k8s-rdma/docs/docs/index.md

 # Welcome to `rit-k8s-rdma` docs

 intro paragraph about what this project does.
-Pluses and minuses of it.
+Pluses and minuses of it......

 ## Introduction
 Please see the [introduction page](introduction.md) for further details.